Light and refreshing.

 Our brewmaster has created our recipes.
 A true passionate, "felt in" when he was young.

 The love of well-made beer has always inhabited him.
-He began pharmacist studies that he finished brilliantly and made it his job.
+He began scientific studies that he finished brilliantly and made it his job.
 But the passion didn’t stop, so he decided to undertake brewery studies and thus acquired the bases that allowed him to explore and excel in all brewing techniques.

 He then spent many years perfecting his craft and became a true specialist who shared his know-how with many brewers in Belgium.
-He has worked in several breweries and his pharmacist training brings him specific skills recognized by his colleagues.
+He has worked in several breweries and his chemical training brings him specific skills recognized by his colleagues.

-Michel is a computer specialist, but also designer and specialist in communication.
+Michel is a IT specialist, but also designer and specialist in communication.
 He gives an identity to the Belgicus.
 He also takes care to share the passion with those who gives us the pleasure to taste our beverages.

 We are located Place Coronmeuse @ Liege (Belgium), the place where all began,